We speak with thousands of customers or potential customers every year. As you can imagine, we get a lot of questions.

 The short answer is yes, we have multiple types of financing.

-The longer answer is that financing is available, but the type of financing may depend on how you found us.
-We partner with Lowe’s, for example, and homeowners that we assist through their program will have to go through the Lowe’s financing system.
+The longer answer is that financing is available, but the type of financing may depend on your needs, the equipment you end up choosing, and what financing terms you qualify for.

 Lastly, second-look plans exist for those with low credit scores, and they can be discussed individually with one of our licensed representatives.